SkylineCommunications/dataminer-docs/release-notes/Cloud/DCP_change_log.md

 > [!NOTE]
 > Many features on dataminer.services are dependent on DxMs.
 You can find the change logs for these under [DxM release notes](xref:DxM_RNs_index).

-#### 18 October 2024 - Enhancement - ChatOps - Teams Chat Integration enhanced stability and performance [ID 41149]
+#### 18 October 2024 - Enhancement - ChatOps - Enhanced stability and performance of Teams Chat Integration [ID 41149]

-Teams Chat Integration has been seamlessly migrated on dataminer.services, ensuring improvements in stability, availability, and performance with immediate effect.
+Enhancements have been implemented to the Teams Chat Integration feature, ensuring improvements in stability, availability, and performance with immediate effect.

 #### 16 October 2024 - Enhancement - Admin app - Usage export to CSV [ID 41117]